 What is Aquisition Management?

 Acquisition Management is a broad term encompassing various activities associated with acquiring an organization’s goods, services, and assets.
-These activities span a wide range, including identifying needs, sourcing suppliers, negotiating contracts, and managing relationships post-purchase.
+These activities include identifying needs, sourcing suppliers, negotiating contracts, and managing relationships post-purchase.

-While often used in the context of the federal government procurement process, Acquisition Management is also an integral part of the operational strategies in private sector businesses.
+While often used in the federal government procurement process, Acquisition Management is also an integral part of the operational strategies in private sector businesses.
 This article will comprehensively understand Acquisition Management’s importance, methodologies, and challenges.

 Acquisition management